 This Comprehensive Emergency Management Plan (CEMP) addresses the planning elements necessary to reduce vulnerabilities, respond adequately and recover efficiently from a hazard or threat.
-The main body of the CEMP contains a general description of necessary elements and the activities and plans that may be adopted by a campus to improve their resilience.
-The annexes and appendices to the CEMP provide more detailed guidance for the campuses.
-The references and resources provide additional information to assist the campuses as well as a common set of acronyms and definitions.
+The main body of the CEMP contains a general description of necessary elements and the activities and plans that may be adopted by a location to improve their resilience.
+The annexes and appendices to the CEMP provide more detailed guidance.
+The references and resources provide additional information as well as a common set of acronyms and definitions.
 Through implementation of guidance in this foundational document the University will have well integrated plans university-wide that capitalize on the knowledge, skills and abilities of the University community.
 Figure 1 provides an overview of the Comprehensive Emergency Management Plan (CEMP).